-E2.268 Referencing APTA Guideline TS 80.9 Actuators:
+E2.287 Referencing APTA Guideline TS 80.9 Actuators:

 - (a) Doors shall open or close completely in 3.5 seconds from the time of control actuation and shall be subject to the closing force requirements. - (b) Door actuators shall be adjustable so that the door opening and closing speeds can be independently adjustable to satisfy the above requirements.
 The door actuator shall have a damper adjustment to fully cushion door slamming.
 Actuators and the complex door mechanism shall be concealed from passengers but shall be easily accessible for servicing.
 The door actuators shall be rebuild-able.
 Air exhausted from the door system shall be routed such to prevent accumulation of any oil that may be present in the air system and to muffle sound. - (c) Door actuators and associated linkages shall maximize door holding forces in the fully open and fully closed positions to provide firm, non-rattling, non-fluttering door panels while minimizing the force exerted by the doors on an obstruction midway between the fully open and closed positions. - (d) The rear doors shall be passenger-controlled.
 The vehicle operator shall unlock and enable the opening mechanism, which shall be annunciated by illumination of a green light near the door.
 After enabling and unlocking, the doors shall be opened by the passenger by a powered mechanism actuated by passenger activation of a touch bar.
-A switch located within finger reach of the door control, shall duplicate a passenger activated rear door signal. - (e) Doors that employ a "swing" or pantograph geometry and/or are closed by a return spring or counterweight-type device shall be equipped with a positive mechanical holding device that automatically engages and prevents the actuation mechanism from being back-driven from the fully closed position.
-The holding device shall be overcome only when the operator's door control is moved to an "Exit Door Enable"
+A switch located within finger reach of the door control, shall duplicate a passenger activated rear door signal. - (e) Locked doors shall require a force of more than 300 lbs to open manually.
+When the locked doors are manually forced to open, damage shall be limited to the bending of minor door linkage with no resulting damage to the doors, actuators or complex mechanism.
+Rear door shall be equipped with "drunk alarm" door ajar alarm when rear doors are locked preventing passengers from exiting/pushing rear door.